skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 Console.WriteLine(ship.GetShipType());
 ```

 This will print "ApolloSpacecraft".
 The actual method implementation to be called is chosen **at runtime** based solely on the actual type of `ship`.
-So, only the type of a //single// object is used to select the method, hence the name //single// dispatch.
+So, only the type of a *single* object is used to select the method, hence the name *single* dispatch.

-//Note:// "Single dispatch" is one form of "dynamic dispatch", i.e. the method is chosen at runtime.
+*Note:* "Single dispatch" is one form of "dynamic dispatch", i.e. the method is chosen at runtime.
 If the method is chosen at compile time (true for all non-virtual methods), it's called "static dispatch".

 === Double Dispatch ===
 Let's add some asteroids: